Frequently Asked Questions

 I don't know anything about space physics.
 Should I apply?

-What criteria are applications reviewed on?
+What criteria are the applications reviewed on?

 What does the selection process and timeline for offers look like?